tweaselORG/cli/README.md

 DESCRIPTION
   Record the traffic of an Android or iOS app in HAR format.

   The app will be installed and started automatically on the device or emulator.
-Its traffic will be then recorded for the specified duration and saved as a HAR file at the end.
+Its traffic will be then recorded until the user stops the collection or for the specified duration and saved as a HAR file at the end.
 You can either record the traffic of the entire system or only the specified app (default on Android, currently unsupported on iOS).

   The app can optionally be uninstalled automatically afterwards.

 EXAMPLES
-  Record the traffic of the Android app `app.apk` for 60 seconds on a physical device.
+  Record the traffic of the Android app `app.apk` on a physical device.
+Wait for the user to stop the collection.

     $ tweasel record-traffic app.apk

   Record the traffic of the iOS app `app.ipa` for 60 seconds on the physical iPhone with the IP 10.0.0.2.
 The host that runs the proxy has the IP 10.0.0.2.

-    $ tweasel record-traffic app.ipa --ios-ip 10.0.0.3 --ios-proxy-ip 10.0.0.2
+    $ tweasel record-traffic app.ipa --timeout 60 --ios-ip 10.0.0.3 --ios-proxy-ip 10.0.0.2

+  Record the traffic of `app.apk` in multiple chunks.
+Wait for the user to start and stop each chunk.
+Each chunk is saved as a separate HAR file, with the chunk name appended to filename.

+    $ tweasel record-traffic app.apk --multiple-collections

   Record the traffic of an Android app consisting of multiple split APKs.